 California seemed like the next best thing to tropical lands, so she attended California College of the Arts in the Bay Area.
 Armed with a BFA, Kate landed her first creative job as an animator at Colossal Pictures in San Francisco, where she worked on national accounts, including The Gap and Boise Cascade.

 Moving on to Austin, Kate fell in love with the big skies, big legends and big hair of Texas.
-She worked as a senior animator for an animation studio and then was hired as Art Director at KXAN-TV.
+She worked as a senior animator for an independent studio and then was hired as Art Director at NBC/KXAN-TV.
 She thrived on the hectic multimedia mix of broadcasting, so it was only natural for her next career move to be KGTV, the ABC affiliate in San Diego.

 So in 1998, she founded Studio M, a design studio that ultimately attracts well-known clients such as the American Cancer Society, AARP, Intuit, and the University of California.

-Many years later, Kate lends her spirited design and business acumen to help purpose centered organizations to connect with their audiences in an impactful way.
+Many years later, Kate lends her spirited design and business acumen to help purpose centered organizations to connect with their customers.
 She and her team creates brand identity, website design, print collateral and large scale graphics for built environments.
 And just like when she lived across the globe in Thailand, she’s still obsessed with all things designed.
-Only now, she gets to shape content into a narrative in a way that teaches, inspires and impact our world in a meaningful way.
+Only now, she gets to shape content into narratives in ways that inform, inspire and positively impact our world.